Skip to content

 Update Log

-• Full protocol fidelity: Native passthrough preserves all upstream features (tool use, streaming, thinking blocks, vision, etc.) without any translation loss.
+• Full protocol fidelity: Tool use, streaming, thinking blocks, vision — all preserved without translation loss.

 About